soemone/CRUx-Induction-tasks/vm-calc/README.md

 Pretty simple, I'd say

 Some things are still buggy, and some syntax does not allow you to do what you'd expect, but this is pretty much it.

+### Dependencies:
+- serde, bincode: Used to convert instructions to and from bytecode
+- clap: Used to parse arguments